SoftBank : WeWork considering curbing Neumann's voting power to save IPO - source | MarketScreener

 Another possible change being considered is taking Rebekah Neumann out of this role, the source added.

-Despite receiving lukewarm interest in its shares, the We Company is pressing ahead with an initial public offering and may seek a valuation as low as $15 billion to $18 billion in its IPO, down from the $47 billion value it commanded in the last private fundraising round in January.
+Despite receiving lukewarm interest in its shares, the We Company is pressing ahead with an initial public offering and may seek a valuation as low as $15 billion to $18 billion (14.57 billion pounds) in its IPO, down from the $47 billion value it commanded in the last private fundraising round in January.

 The news on plans to curb Neumann's voting power was earlier reported by the Financial Times.

-We Company declined to comment when contacted by Reuters.
+We Company declined to comment on changes in the corporate governance.

-(Reporting by Joshua Franklin in New York and Bharath Manjesh in Bengaluru; Additional reporting by Philip George in Bengaluru; Editing by Maju Samuel and Christopher Cushing)
+(Reporting by Joshua Franklin in New York and Bharath Manjesh in Bengaluru; Additional reporting by Philip George in Bengaluru; Editing by Christopher Cushing and Sherry Jacob-Phillips)

 By Joshua Franklin